Boost emotional intelligence in 15-mins a week

 a woman showing her big heart as one of the 5 characteristics of emotional intelligence

 Have you ever known someone who was highly intelligent, yet struggled socially and seemed to get in their own way when it came to their career progression?
-Now, think of the opposite.
-That person who seems to effortlessly navigate even the trickiest social situations with grace, has a way of making other people feel comfortable (by picking up on unspoken communication cues) and can turn a chance meeting into an opportunity.
-It’s likely that these two differ in their emotional intelligence.

 Table of contents

-Communication and emotional intelligence
+The link between communication and emotional intelligence

 A Yale-led study in the Journal of Creative Behavior (2020) found that leaders who exemplified emotional intelligence fostered happier and more creative employees.